InfoMagix/swift-auto-caller/README.md

 https://shop.pimoroni.com/products/audio-dac-shim-line-out

 This pic is borrowed from their shop and shows it in situ on a Raspberry pi Zero W.  This doesn't need any soldering and just sits on the Pi's header pins which is neat.

 ![Alt text](images/DAC.jpeg)

 **Amplifier**:  I settled on this cheap amp, approx £12.

 It accepts input via USB mode/AUX mode/Bluetooth mode.
-We'll use 3.5mm Aux cable, but bear in mind you can connect your phone to this via bluetooth and play whatever you like... https://amzn.to/41y7P3C
+We'll use 3.5mm Aux cable to connect this to the audio DAC: https://amzn.to/41y7P3C

 ![Alt text](images/amp_2.jpeg)

-I've also tried this one which is less compact and has a load of stupid flashing LEDs (hence the black tape), it does have a radio which is mostly pointless but can convert your speaker to an 'annoy your neighbours' radio player out of season... https://amzn.to/41AvaSm
+I also tried this one which is less compact and has a load of stupid flashing LEDs (hence the black tape), it does have a radio which is mostly pointless but can convert your speaker to an 'annoy your neighbours' radio player out of season... https://amzn.to/41AvaSm

 ![Alt text](images/amp_1.jpeg)

-**Wide Input Shim** from Pimoroni: Means we can power it all from one 12V supply. https://shop.pimoroni.com/products/wide-input-shim
+**Wide Input Shim** from Pimoroni: Means it can all be powered from the same 12V supply: https://shop.pimoroni.com/products/wide-input-shim